hfwang132/hfwang132.github.io/content/posts/Post_20210123_公理集合论基础-上-空集和罗素悖论/index.en.md

 ## Ontological Commitment (ZF0: Axiom of Existence, Axiom of Existence)

-In the previous section, we saw that \(B=\{x|x\notin x\}\) is an illegitimate definition.
+In the previous section, we saw that $B=\{x|x\notin x\}$ is an illegitimate definition.
 A new set theory should avoid this problem.
 How can it be avoided?
 Since the problem lies in definitions, we can address it at the root by using a set of axioms to determine the rules for defining new sets. **Then, whenever we define a new set, we need only check whether it follows these axioms.
 In other words, axioms are our sole basis for defining new sets.**

 To define new sets from existing sets, we must first have a set.
 Therefore, our first axiom is called the “Axiom of Existence”:

-> Axiom of Existence: \(\exists x(x=x)\)
+> Axiom of Existence: $\exists x(x=x)$

 It states that a set exists.